emontzkajnl/plugins/custom-facebook-feed/README.txt

 * New: Easily import and export feed settings to make it simple to move feeds across sites.

 = 2.19.3 =
-* Fix: Fixed an issue with a blank screen sometimes appearing when trying to connect a Facebook account
+* Fix: Fixed an issue with a blank screen sometimes appearing when trying to connect an account

 = 2.19.2 =
 * Tested with WordPress 5.8 update.